 \section{Gross-Zagier via the signature (1,2) setting}

-We now explain how a variation of the argument of Bruinier-Yang \cite[Theorem 7.7 and Corollary 7.8]{BY} can be used to deduce the full Gross-Zagier formula \cite[Theorem I (6.3)]{GZ}, for twists by class group characters.
-This generalizes \cite[Theorem 7.7]{GZ}, which recovers the formula of \cite[Theorem I(6.3)]{GZ} for the case of trivial/principal ring class character $\chi_0 = {\bf{1}} \in C(\mathcal{O}_k)^{\vee}$.
-Although perhaps well-known to experts, we include details for lack of reference.
-We also do this to compare with the arithmetic Hirzebruch-Zagier divisors in Theorem \ref{main} and Corollary \ref{ec}.
+We now explain how a variation of the argument of Bruinier-Yang \cite[Theorem 7.7 and Corollary 7.8]{BY} can be used to deduce the full Gross-Zagier formula \cite[Theorem I (6.3)]{GZ} (Theorem \ref{Gross-Zagier} above), for twists by class group characters.
+This generalizes \cite[Theorem 7.7]{BY}, which recovers the formula of \cite[Theorem I(6.3)]{GZ} for the case of trivial/principal class group character $\chi_0 = {\bf{1}} \in C(\mathcal{O}_k)^{\vee}$.
+Although perhaps well-known to experts, we include details for lack of reference, as well as to compare with Theorem \ref{main} and Corollary \ref{ec}